Colleen LaRose: Background

 LaRose was born in Michigan and grew up in Detroit.
 She has one sister, Pamela, who is three years older.
 Their parents divorced when Colleen was 3.
 She was raped by her biological father from about age 7 to age 13, when she ran away and became a prostitute.

-She was briefly married at the age of 16 to Sheldon Barnum, who was 32 at the time.
+LaRose was briefly married at the age of 16 to Sheldon Barnum, who was 32 at the time.
 A miscarriage left her unable to have children.
 Eventually, she moved to Texas.
-She later married Rodolfo "Rudy" Cavazos in 1988, when she was 24 years old; the marriage ended in divorce ten years later in 1998.
+LaRose later married Rodolfo "Rudy" Cavazos in 1988, when she was 24 years old; the marriage ended in divorce ten years later in 1998.

-She moved to the Philadelphia area in 2004 to live with her new boyfriend, Kurt Gorman, whom she had met in Ennis, Texas, when he was on a business trip.
+LaRose moved to the Philadelphia area in 2004 to live with her new boyfriend, Kurt Gorman, whom she had met in Ennis, Texas, when he was on a business trip.
 She helped him care for his aging father.

-Spurred by the deaths in short order of her brother and father, LaRose apparently attempted suicide on May 21, 2005, by consuming 8 to 10 cyclobenzaprine pills along with alcohol.
+Spurred by the deaths in short order of her brother and father, LaRose apparently attempted suicide on May 21, 2005, by consuming eight to ten cyclobenzaprine pills along with alcohol.
 Her sister Pam in Texas had been worried about her and called 911 to alert police.
 LaRose told responding police that she did not want to die.
 She lived with Gorman for about five years.
 During that period, she apparently converted to Islam and became radicalized, however, Gorman said that she "never talked about international events, about Muslims, anything".